alanoursland/tr_xor/README.md

-# Prototype Surface Learning in Neural Networks
+# Prototype Surface Learning in Neural Networks: A Technical Report Exploring the XOR Problem

 ## Overview

-This research project investigates a fundamental reinterpretation of how neural networks learn: rather than constructing decision boundaries that separate classes, neural networks learn **prototype surfaces** that characterize where each class naturally exists in feature space.
+This tech report investigates a fundamental reinterpretation of how neural networks learn: rather than constructing decision boundaries that separate classes, neural networks learn **prototype surfaces** that characterize where each class naturally exists in feature space.
 Classification then emerges from measuring geometric deviation from these learned surfaces.

 The key insight is that **zero activation indicates membership** in a learned prototype region, while non-zero activation measures distance from it.
 This inverts the traditional interpretation where high activation indicates strong feature presence.